Kelly Miller (scholar)

-Kelly Miller (July 18, 1863 – December 29, 1939) was an American mathematician, sociologist, essayist, newspaper columnist, author, and an important figure in the intellectual life of black America for close to half a century.
+Kelly Miller (July 18, 1863 – December 29, 1939) was an African-American mathematician, sociologist, essayist, newspaper columnist, author, and an important figure in the intellectual life of black America for close to half a century.
 He was known as "the Bard of the Potomac".

 Early life and education

 Kelly Miller was the third of six children born to Elizabeth Miller and Kelly Miller Sr. His mother was a former slave and his father was a freed black man who was conscripted into the Winnsboro Regiment of the Confederate Army.
-Miller was born in Winnsboro, South Carolina, where he would attend local primary and grade school.
+Miller was born in Winnsboro, South Carolina, where he attended local primary and grade school.

-From 1878–1880, Miller attended the Fairfield Institute.
+From 1878 to 1880, Miller attended Fairfield Institute.
 Based on his achievements, he was offered a scholarship to Howard University, a historically black college.
 Miller finished the preparatory department's three-year curriculum in Latin and Greek, then mathematics, in two years.
 After finishing one department, he quickly moved on to the next one.
 Miller attended the College Department at Howard from 1882 to 1886.

 In 1886, Miller was given the opportunity to study advanced mathematics with Captain Edgar Frisby.
 Frisby was an English mathematician working at the US Naval Observatory.
 Frisby's assistant, Simon Newcomb, noticed Miller's intellectual ability and recommended that he study at Johns Hopkins University.
-Miller spent the following two years at Johns Hopkins University (1887-1889) and became the first African-American student to attend the university.
+Miller spent the following two years at Johns Hopkins University (1887–1889) and became the first African-American student to attend the university.
 Miller studied mathematics, physics, and astronomy.
 He was the first African American to study graduate mathematics in the United States.

-Miller was a member of Alpha Phi Alpha fraternity.
+Miller was an honorary member of Alpha Phi Alpha fraternity.